Transfer Learning of CATE with Kernel Ridge Regression: Theoretical Results

 The first two assumptions are widely used in the CATE literature \citep{kunzel2019metalearners,curth2021nonparametric,kennedy2020towards,kennedy2022minimax}.
-Assumption~\labelcref{Assumption; eigenvalue decay} is widely utilized in the literature on kernel ridge regression (KRR).
-It is well known that the Sobolev space \(H^k(\cZ)\) and Besov spaces satisfy this assumption \citep{zhang2023optimality,fischer2020sobolev}.
-In general, for \(H^k(\cZ)\) with \(k,d \in \NN\), the parameter \(\ell\) is given by \(\ell = \frac{k}{d}\).
+Assumption~\labelcref{Assumption; eigenvalue decay} is also widely used in the KRR literature.
+It is well known that the Sobolev space and Besov spaces satisfy this assumption \citep{zhang2023optimality,fischer2020sobolev}.
+In general, for \(H^k(\cZ)\) with \(\cZ \subset \RR^d\) and \(k > \frac{d}{2}\), we have \(\ell = \frac{k}{d}\).
 Therefore, both Sobolev kernels and Matérn kernels satisfy this condition.
-Moreover, the neural tangent kernel (NTK), corresponding to over-parameterized neural networks, is also known to exhibit a polynomially decaying spectrum with \(\ell =\frac{1}{2}\) \citep{geifman2020similarity,bietti2020deep}. \footnote{It is proved that the estimator obtained from an overparameterized neural network and the estimator from KRR using the NTK differ only negligibly \citep{li2024eigenvalue}.} Boundedness of the kernel is also widely assumed in KRR literature \citep{wainwright2019high,fischer2020sobolev,wang2023pseudo}.
+Moreover, the limiting neural tangent kernel (NTK) of overparameterized neural networks is known to exhibit a polynomially decaying spectrum with \(\ell =\frac{d+1}{2d}\) for the covariate dimension \(d\) \citep{geifman2020similarity,bietti2020deep}.
+In the lazy-training regime, this kernel-level view carries over to overparameterized neural-network predictors: Lemma~12 of \citet{li2024eigenvalue} establishes uniform \(L^\infty\) closeness between the trained network and the corresponding limiting-NTK KRR/kernel-regression predictor under suitable width and scaling conditions.
+Boundedness of the kernel is also widely assumed \citep{wainwright2019high,fischer2020sobolev,wang2026pseudo}. \normalcolor